Alphabeat: Stine Bramsen

-Discography / featured in

 Thanks

 In July 2014, lead singer Anders SG, and guitarist Anders B, formed a solo project called Thanks.
 They have described their sound as "Motown meets EDM anno 2014.
 The Jets produced by Calvin Harris and Rostam Batmanglij with Phil Spector on the line".
 On 24 July, the duo released a music video for their first single "Comeback Girl".

 Two years later, on 14 April 2016, the duo returned with new track "Dizzy".
 This was followed on 19 August 2016 with "Livin' My Life", a remix of Jill Scott's "Golden", and on 9 December 2016 with "Your Man", a track featuring the vocals of Australian singer Sam Sparro.
 Three more singles followed, "I Can Get" featuring Go Go Berlin singer Christian Vium on 23 June 2017, "Sunshine" on 30 January 2018 and "Mind Expansion" on 13 February 2018.

 The duo then released their latest single, "Good Thing" on 1 March 2018, before releasing their debut album, named after previous single "Mind Expansion", on 16 March.
 An EP of remixes by Ted Jasper, Blüsh and Aaron Brockovich was released 29 June 2018.

 The pair have also contributed remixes of the Andrew McMahon in the Wilderness song "So Close", in 2017, and the Weezer song "Happy Hour", in 2018.

 In January 2021, it was reported that SG and Bønløkke had composed a new version of the theme tune to Lykkehjulet, the Danish version of game show Wheel of Fortune.

 In September 2022, the pair were credited as composers of an advert for TV 2 Play, the video on demand service of Danish TV network TV 2.
 The clip, titled "The Sound of TV 2 PLAY", features singer-songwriter Saveus.